-The College will ensure the speedy conversion of appropriate applications into offers to suitable prospective students by having transparent academic and non-academic entry requirements, which lead to the enrolment of new entrants at appropriate levels in the College.
+The College will ensure the speedy conversion of appropriate applications into offers to support suitable prospective students, and their advisors for recruitment and widening access purposes, by having transparent academic and non-academic entry requirements, which lead to the enrolment of new entrants at appropriate levels in the College.

-Applicants will be provided with timely information, and advice and guidance needed for them to make informed choices, both about courses best suited to their individual needs and circumstances.
+Applicants will be provided with the timely information, and advice and guidance needed for them to make informed choices about the courses best suited to their individual needs and circumstances.
 Advice will also be given that covers financial support and costs, together with the obligations placed upon them at the point at which an offer of a place is made, and for the start of the course.

-The College will inform prospective students as soon as possible of any significant changes to a course which may occur from the time of the offer being made and enrolment, and will inform successful applicants of the arrangements for enrolment, registration and induction.
+Walsall College ensure they meet their legal and regulatory obligations in relation to the information presented about themselves and their provision or any changes they make to programmes and modules.
+The college will inform prospective students as soon as possible of any significant changes to a course which may occur from the time of the offer being made and enrolment, and will inform successful applicants of the arrangements for enrolment, registration and induction.
 The College will ensure that effective and appropriate arrangements are in place for providing feedback to applicants who have not been offered a place.